ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Limitations

 \section{Limitations}

 Our experiments on 3RScan and ScanNet demonstrate improved performance and robustness over baseline methods, highlighting the importance of explicit temporal information sharing and unified architecture for joint predictions.
 However, the effectiveness of temporal modeling is closely linked to the dataset, with current benchmarks such as 3RScan limited by semantic class diversity and the distribution of changes (dominated by static instances).
-Progress in this area urgently requires more diverse, large-scale annotated 4D indoor datasets of changing scenes to better support and evaluate advanced and realistic 4D tasks.
+Despite these data limitations, methods with strict geometric assumptions (Mask3D+geo, Mask4Former) still do not outperform ours, even in scenes with minimal changes.
+This demonstrates that, even under conditions that ideally favor geometric methods, our approach remains more robust to the unique challenges of temporally sparse 4D indoor segmentation, such as partial scans, noise, and small misalignment.
+Though good registration is generally achievable with modern methods, different training strategies for non-registered scans could be included in future work.
+Progress in this area urgently requires more diverse, large-scale annotated 4D indoor datasets of changing scenes to better support and evaluate advanced and realistic 4D tasks with more significant geometric variation.

 Computational complexity remains a challenge; the use of temporally paired scans increases memory and processing demands, restricting our experiments to short temporal windows and moderate scene sizes.